twisted/twisted/docs/web/howto/using-twistedweb.rst

 Sometimes, you want to be able to send headers and status directly.
-While you can do this with a :api:`twisted.web.script.ResourceScript <ResourceScript>` , an easier way is to use :api:`twisted.web.static.ASISProcessor <ASISProcessor>` .
+While you can do this with a :py:func:`ResourceScript <twisted.web.script.ResourceScript>` , an easier way is to use :py:class:`ASISProcessor <twisted.web.static.ASISProcessor>` .
 Use it by, for example, adding it as a processor for the ``.asis`` extension.
 Here is a sample file: